 Each year the school will publish a School Improvement Plan which outlines the key priorities for the school during the year ahead, following engagement with staff, pupils and parents.
 The plan indicates the expected impact of priorities on pupil learning, as well as providing brief information about the key tasks to be taken forward.
 Both the report and the plan are published on the school's web-site and are also available in hard copy, on request.
-A copy can also be found by searching for your school at www.dumgal.gov.uk/schools
+A copy can also be found by searching for your school at www.dumgal.gov.uk/schools In May/June of each year, the school publishes a Standards & Quality Report providing all stakeholders with a comprehensive summary of the school's work and learners' achievements over the last year.

-Each year, the school publishes a School Improvement, Progress and Standards & Quality Report providing all stakeholders with a comprehensive summary of the school's work and learners' achievements over the last year.
+The first part of this report provides an overview of the school's progress in addressing its key priorities, while the second part gives information about, for example, how well pupils are learning and achieving; how well the school is supporting children/young people to develop and learn.

-This report provides an overview of the school's progress in addressing its key priorities, and gives information about, for example, how well pupils are learning and achieving; how well the school is supporting children/young people to develop and learn.
-We work with our partnership and cluster schools to create and publish a Partnership Improvement Plan.
-This outlines the key priorities for individual schools as well as the partnership during the year ahead, following due consultation with staff, pupils and parents.
-The plan indicates the expected impact of priorities on pupil learning, as well as providing brief information about the key tasks to be taken forward.
+In June, we publish a School Improvement Plan which outlines the key priorities for the school, partnership and cluster during the year ahead, following engagement with staff, pupils and parents.